thenfour/Somatic/src/keyb/README.md

 - **Chord sequences** , e.g. `p x`, `Ctrl+K Ctrl+C` (vs code style)
 - **Keyup support**; current module is keydown-only; for piano we could use keyup for note-off
-- **Better scope system**; want arbitrary components to be able to handle the same action (`"Copy"` handled by various panels depending on which is focused).